-They don’t initiate contact but indirectly give you signs that they need to have access to you.
+In fact, they don’t initiate contact but indirectly give you signs that they need to have access to you.

 It doesn’t mean that a fearful avoidant won’t ever initiate contact with you.

-They will do it indirectly just when they are anxious, immediately when they feel avoidant will back up again.
+They will do it indirectly just when they are anxious, and immediately when they feel avoidant will back up again.

 9. They will block you

 Since the fearful-avoidant is anxious and avoidant at the same time, they will block you.